asim-jaweesh/Vpn-automation/README.md

 Vpn-automation
 ==============

-this scripts automates the process of getting the password from vpnbook and establish the vpn connection for u ;)
+this script automates the process of getting the password from vpnbook and establishes the vpn connection for u ;) prerequisites :
+   1. download the project files
+   2. you must install the following modules : mechanize , bs4 , pexpect